Buttercup

 Alternate names

-crowfoot, Ranunculaceae, Ranunculus, Butter cress, Figwort
+Crowfoot, Ranunculaceae, Ranunculus, Butter cress, Figwort, Spearwort

 Toxicity to pets

-Buttercup, of the Ranunculus family, is commonly called Butter cress and Figwort.
-These plants are found throughout the United States.
-Most are weeds found in overgrazed pastures, meadows, and fields.
-A few varieties are grown as ornamental plants.
-The plants contain the chemical ranunculin, which, when crushed or chewed, becomes the toxin protoanemonin.
-Protoanemonin is a bitter-tasting oil that irritates the mucous membranes of the gastrointestinal tract, and is poisonous to horses, cats, and dogs.
-The flower part contains the highest amount of toxin.
+The toxin is released when crushed or chewed releasing a a bitter-tasting oil that irritates the mucous membranes of the gastrointestinal tract, and is poisonous to horses, cats, and dogs.
+The flowers contains the highest amount of toxin.
 Thankfully, buttercup generally doesn’t pose a serious threat because the toxin’s bitter taste and ability to cause mouth blisters limits the amount an animal will eat.
 However, poisoning can occur in overgrazed pastures where there are little to no other plants for horses to consume.
-When ingested, it can result in redness and swelling of the mouth, drooling, vomiting, diarrhea, and weakness.
-In larger amounts, ingestion by animals can result in blood-tinged urine, tremors, and rarely, seizures.
+When ingested, it can cause severe oral pain, ulcers, neurologic signs and fetal loss.

 Buttercup